-The Partnership recognizes revenues from time-charters accounted for as operating leases daily over the term of the charter as the applicable vessel operates under the charter.
+The lease element of time-charters accounted for as operating leases are recognized by the Partnership daily over the term of the charter as the applicable vessel operates under the charter.
+The lease element of the Partnership's time charters that are accounted for as direct financing leases are reflected on the balance sheets as net investments in direct financing leases.
+The lease revenue is recognized on an effective interest rate method over the lease term and is included in voyage revenues.
+The Partnership recognizes revenues from the non-lease element of time-charter contracts daily as services are performed.
 The Partnership does not recognize revenues during days that the vessel is off-hire.
-Time-charter contracts that are accounted for as direct financing leases are reflected on the balance sheets as net investments in direct financing leases.
-The lease revenue is recognized on an effective interest rate method over the lease term and is included in voyage revenues.